 Let’s hope a judge can see past Toby’s past problems and realize that just because someone doesn’t have a criminal record doesn’t mean they can’t be a criminal.

-And as a side note I’m still waiting for someone send me an e-mail or a comment on defense of Joe Nee.
+And as a side note, I’m still waiting for someone send me an e-mail or a comment in defense of Joe Nee.